 Health Benefits of Asparagus

 With no doubt, Asparagus is one of the first vegetables that signals the start of spring and you can find it at grocery stores and local farmers’ markets.
 This funny-looking vegetable has long history, it has been used as a medicinal vegetable for 2,500 years.
-Adding Asparagus into your diet is no mistake because is very nutritious food packed with many vitamins, minerals like vitamin A, B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B-6, folate, Vitamin C, Vitamin E , and Vitamin K. Also contain minerals like iron, calcium, phosphorous, potassium, manganese, zinc, selenium, and magnesium.
-Another good thing about this vegetable is that are very low in calories with no cholesterol and also is low in sodium.
+Adding Asparagus into your diet is no mistake because is very nutritious food packed with many vitamins, minerals like vitamin A, B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B-6, folate, Vitamin C, Vitamin E, and Vitamin K. Also contain minerals like iron, calcium, phosphorous, potassium, manganese, zinc, selenium, and magnesium.
+Another good thing about this vegetable is that is very low in calories with no cholesterol and also is low in sodium.
 Therefore the health benefits of this vegetable are really amazing.
-Down there is the list of the health benefits of this powerhouse.
+Listed below are the health benefits of this powerhouse.

 Fight Cancer.
 The herbaceous plants like Asparagus along with Avocado, Brussels sprouts and kale are a particularly rich source of glutathione, which can help you to break down carcinogens and other bad harmful compounds like free radicals.
 So eating asparagus may help you to protect against and fight certain forms of cancer like bone, larynx, colon, breast and lung cancers.